eCrash is an electronic traffic crash reporting and transmission procedure system.

 Design & Technology

-eCrash revolutionized a major pain point of crash data reporting by enabling the entry of crash data as close to the crash scene as possible.
-The eCrash system provides completeness, consistency, and fewer interpretation errors in crash data.
+eCrash transformed a major hurdle of crash data reporting by enabling the entry of crash data as close to the crash scene as possible.
+The eCrash system provides full-scale consistency and fewer interpretation errors in crash data.

 An effortless and uncomplicated design was important to project partner, Alabama Department of Public Safety, and resulted in the following design features: